kolosovpetro/Html-Code-Generator/README.md

 - Modify links to be Root/Algorithms/Concrete (done)
 - Add link to previous page in htmls (done)
 - Fix issues with generic brackets (done)
+- Add link to repo in footer
+- Fix links to be normal
+- Add descriptions to algorithms
+- Add complexities to algorithms